Skip to main content

 Undergraduate Communication Association

-The Undergraduate Communication Association (UCA) is an organization comprised of students who have chosen Communication Studies as either their major or minor.
-UCA meets monthly during the Fall and Spring semesters.
 In addition to their monthly meetings, UCA participates in a variety of service and social activities that benefit the department, the university, and the community.
 At the department level, UCA has assisted the faculty at recruiting events such as the First Year Academy and Major Match.
-At at the university level, UCA participates in Trunk or Treat at the WVU Coliseum.
-UCA is active in the community through volunteering at Scott's Run Settlement House, conducting a clothing drive for Christian Help, coordinating a school supply drive for K-12 teachers in Monongalia County, and assisting the United Way in their annual Community Clean-Up Day.
-On the social side, UCA hosts an annual holiday party for its members and the faculty as well as attending West Virginia Black Bears and Pittsburgh Pirates baseball games
+At the university level, UCA participates in Trunk or Treat at the WVU Coliseum and student organization recruitment fairs.
+UCA is active in the community through volunteering for the Make-a-Wish Foundation’s annual Walk for Wishes, conducting canned food drives for Bartlett Housing Solutions, and assisting the United Way in their annual Community Clean-Up Day.
+On the social side, UCA hosts an annual holiday party for its members and the faculty as well as attending West Virginia Black Bears and Pittsburgh Pirates baseball games.

 Students can join the UCA at any point during the Fall and Spring semesters.
 Officer elections for the following year are held at the last meeting in the Spring semester.